 The longest line of the trajectory is a superman line.
 Over a mile long, with the valley really deep below.
 The crossing takes about a minute.
 Here you get strapped in into a kind of bag, that hangs under the line.
 That makes you go head first on this line.

-When you arrive at the endpoint of the superman, you immediately step onto the next line, that brings you further alongside the track.
+When you arrive at the endpoint of the superman, you immediately step onto the next line, which brings you further alongside the track.
 Two more lines and you reach a climbing tower, where a death drop awaits.
 Not as thrilling as it could be, but the park is building a higher tower to make sure in next season this becomes a sensation for the stomach as well.

 At the end of the ziplines, there is a Tarzan Swing.
 Falling of the tower, and showing off how well one has learned from the monkeys here in Costa Rica.